 The Legendary mascot of Pokémon Pearl, Palkia is the best non-Shadow counter for Zekrom.
-As a Water and Dragon type, Palkia brings a resistance to Zekrom's Steel type attack, but like most of the counters, it takes super effective damage from Dragon type moves.
+As a Water and Dragon type, it resists Zekrom's Steel type attack, but like most of the counters, it takes super effective damage from Dragon type moves.
 It hasn't seen widespread availability with a single run in Legendary Raids and Pokémon Go Fest 2020, so you might not have one fully powered up.
 If you do bring Palkia to this Raid, Dragon Tail and Draco Meteor are the moves you're looking for.

 As is often the case with Dragon types, Zekrom makes a great counter for itself, especially if the Zekrom you're facing doesn't have Dragon type moves.
 Zekrom hasn't seen widespread availability, but players who are planning to catch several can still add it to their teams.
 If you do bring Zekrom to this raid, you'll want it to know Dragon Breath and Outrage.

 Originally encountered in the Sinnoh region of Gen IV, Garchomp is an excellent choice for this Raid.
 As a Ground and Dragon type, Garchomp takes super effective damage from Zekrom's Dragon type attacks, but resists its Electric type attacks.
 Thanks to its Community Day, most active players have a few already powered up.
 Dragon Tail and Outrage are the moves you'll want your Garchomp to know for this fight; however, if your Garchomp knows Earth Power, you may not want to TM it.
 Not only is it a Legacy move that is very useful, it can also deal STAB against Zekrom.